Dolok Oan

-Dolok Oan (Praia dos Portugueses), also known in English as Cristo Rei Back Beach or Jesus Backside Beach, is a public beach located in the suco of Hera, a short distance northeast of Dili, East Timor.
+Dolok Oan (Praia dos Portugueses), also known in English as Cristo Rei Back Beach or Jesus Backside Beach, is a public beach located in the suco of Hera, a short distance northeast of Dili, Timor-Leste.
 The beach forms part of the south shore of Wetar Strait, immediately to the east of Cape Fatucama.

 Etymology

 The beach is referred to in Tetum, and also often in English and Portuguese, as Dolok Oan, which is a combination of the words for wet ground (dolok) and child (oan).
 The beach is also referred to in English as Cristo Rei Back Beach.

 The beach's "precise but utterly uncharming" nickname, Jesus Backside Beach, alludes to the colossal Cristo Rei statue located immediately to its west.
 As the statue faces in a westerly direction, it presents its rear or back side to the beach.

 In Portuguese, the beach is often referred to as Praia dos Portugueses, which is an allusion to its popularity with National Republican Guard (GNR) troops when they are stationed in East Timor.